Google showed me as a “self-employed composer.”

 LinkedIn wanted me to pick: full-time, part-time, employed, or self-employed?

-The platform already had my education and my past industry positions that look unconnected and strange to anyone seeking a narrative arc—it would look like someone threw darts at a career board blindfolded
+The platform already had my education and my past industry positions that could look unconnected and strange to anyone seeking a narrative arc like someone threw darts at a career board blindfolded.

 I went to LinkedIn to remove “self-employment”